ROCm/HIP/README.md

 ## Tour of the HIP Directories
 * **include**:
     * **hip_runtime_api.h** : Defines HIP runtime APIs and can be compiled with many standard Linux compilers (GCC, ICC, CLANG, etc), in either C or C++ mode.
-    * **hip_runtime.h** : Includes everything in hip_runtime_api.h PLUS hipLaunchKernel and syntax for writing device kernels and device functions.  hip_runtime.h can be compiled using a standard C++ compiler but will expose a subset of the available functions.
+    * **hip_runtime.h** : Includes everything in hip_runtime_api.h PLUS hipLaunchKernelGGL and syntax for writing device kernels and device functions.  hip_runtime.h can be compiled using a standard C++ compiler but will expose a subset of the available functions.
     * **amd_detail/**** , **nvidia_detail/**** : Implementation details for specific platforms.
 HIP applications should not include these files directly.

 * **bin**: Tools and scripts to help with hip porting